Mindful Peacebuilding

 Aim: create emotionally safe ongoing space to support each other in a common purpose.

-Accountability Partners are two or three people who have a similar passion or focus related to mindful peacebuilding, e.g, prison and the criminal justice system, climate change, water concerns, eliminating poverty, immigration., compassion for animals.
+Accountability Partners are two or three people who have a similar passion or focus related to mindful peacebuilding, e.g, racial justice, prison and the criminal justice system, climate change, water concerns, education, eliminating poverty, immigration, compassion for animals.
 The partners agree to meet regularly by phone or in person, often once a week possibly once a day, or once a month.

 Suggested Format (can be adapted)